mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 weapons gain DM+4 to attack emitting sensors or communications equipment, and if home-on-jam mode is selected they gain DM+6 to attack active jammers and similarly powerful emitters.
-An attack on a shut- down target is made without these DMs but the missile still gains the usual modifier for being a smart weapon.
+An attack on a shut-down target is made without these DMs but the missile still gains the usual modifier for being a smart weapon.

 Weapon TL Range Damage Tons Spaces Cost Magazine